Melanotaenia duboulayi

-Melanotaenia duboulayi, the crimson-spotted rainbowfish, less commonly known as the Duboulay's rainbowfish, is a species of freshwater fish endemic to coastal eastern Australia.
-M. duboulayi has also been kept as an aquarium fish since the early 20th century, and is the original "Australian rainbowfish".
+Melanotaenia duboulayi, the crimson-spotted rainbowfish, less commonly known as the Duboulay's rainbowfish, is a species of freshwater fish endemic to coastal eastern Australia, although M. duboulayi has also been kept as an aquarium fish since the early 20th century, and is the original "Australian rainbowfish".

 Taxonomy

-Melanotaenia duboulayi was initially collected by Duboulay (du Boulay), probably the naturalist and illustrator Francis Houssemayne du Boulay (1837-1914), in the 1870s from the Richmond River in northeastern New South Wales.
+Melanotaenia duboulayi was initially collected by Duboulay (du Boulay), probably the naturalist and illustrator Francis Houssemayne du Boulay (1837–1914), in the 1870s from the Richmond River in northeastern New South Wales, although he is best known for Coleoptera.
 It was scientifically described as Atherinichthys duboulayi by Francis de Castelnau in 1878.
 It was later known as Nematocentris fluviatilis and Melanotaenia fluviatilis.
 It was reclassified as Melanotaenia splendida fluviatilis following a review of the rainbowfish group by Allen in 1980.
 The current scientific name, Melanotaenia duboulayi, given by Crowley, et al. in 1986, is a result of the study of early stages of life.
 This study separated M. splendida fluviatilis into two species, M. duboulayi from the coastal river systems east of the Great Dividing Range in northeastern New South Wales and southeastern Queensland, and M. fluviatilis from the inland Murray-Darling basin system west of the Great Dividing Range.